-Mark 10:13 “the children wanted to touch Jesus, He took them up in his arms and blessed them”
+Jesus knew the power of the open, public blessing when He when modeled this same example in Mark 10:13, “the children wanted to touch Jesus, so He took them up in his arms and blessed them”

 II.
 The Poor Dads Effect should be Overcome.

 A. The Absent Male.
 Walked out/little contact.
-Creates a child who’ll battle rejection/fears, & needs acceptance.
+It creates a child who’ll battle rejection/fears, & needs acceptance.

 B. The Abusive Male.
-Physical, verbal, or critical, negative.
+Physical, verbally critical, and negative.
 You never measured up.
-No blessing given.
-Creates a child with deep hurts/anger/low trust in authority.
+No blessing was given.
+This creates a child with deep hurts, anger, and little trust in authority.